DHTMLX/docs-suite/docs/tree_collection/api/treecollection_filter_method.md

     - If set as an *object*, the parameter has the following attributes:
         - `by?: string | number` - optional, the id of a data field
         - `match?: string` - optional, a pattern to match
-        - `compare?: function` - optional, a function for extended filtering that takes three parameters:
+        - `compare?: function` - optional, a function for extended filtering that takes the following parameters:
             - `value` - the value to compare
             - `match` - a pattern to match
             - `item` - a data item the values of which should be compared
+            - `multi` - the value of the `multi` attribute of the rule
+        - `multi?: boolean` - optional, marks the field as holding several values at once (e.g. a multiselect column stores them as a comma-separated string).
+Passed to `compare` as its last argument
 - `config?: object` - optional, defines the parameters of filtering.
 The parameter may contain the following properties:
     - `type?: string` - optional, defines the area the filtering will be applied: "all", "level", "leafs"
     - `level?: number` - optional, the level the filtering will be applied to